 On Jan.
 31, 2013, The Colorado Trust hosted a Learning Lunch featuring Paula Braveman, MD, a leading national expert on health equity, as she discussed barriers to achieving optimal health faced by racial and ethnic minorities, low-income and other disadvantaged populations.
 Dr. Braveman serves as director of the Center on Social Disparities in Health within the School of Medicine at the University of California, San Francisco.
 She is widely renowned for her efforts to help policy and health leaders better understand and address wide and persistent disparities in health and health care between social groups in the United States and worldwide.

 T.R.
 Reid moderated a discussion with Dr. Braveman following her initial remarks.
 Reid is well known for his long-time reporting for the Washington Post and NPR commentaries, and author of such works as The Healing of America: A Global Quest for Better, Cheaper, and Fairer Health Care.

 For additional information about health equity, read How the Affordable Care Act Can Help to Advance Racial and Ethnic Equity in Colorado.

-Full video and podcast recordings of the event are available below and download the slides here.
+The full video recording and a podcast are available below.
+Download the presentation slides here and scroll down to download the podcast.
 You can also download the video here.
-(Downloading may take several minutes due to the size of the file.)
+(Download may take several minutes due to file size.)

 Podcast available for download: